 - 55. As noted above, the Council withdrew its second reason for refusal relating to effects on the highway network.
 This was done on the basis of additional information submitted by the appellant.
 The SIA included traffic modelling of the Standish area.
 Potential cumulative impacts of the 1,000 houses proposed in the CS on a number of key junctions were identified.
 These junctions included the signal controlled crossroads in the centre of Standish which is of particular concern to local residents.
 The SIA identified mitigation measures, including the creation of through routes within new housing areas designed to improve traffic distribution and relieve existing junctions.
 Junction improvements were also identified.
 These measures have now been secured through the permissions already given for development at Standish. - 56.
-The additional work commissioned by the appellant extended the modelling carried out for the SIA to reflect the planning permissions now in place together with the additional development proposed at the appeal site.
-The appellant and the Council then agreed that the appeal scheme could be accommodated without detriment to the operational capacity of the local highway network. - 57.
-Further work was then done to look at the combined effect of the appeal scheme and the P&M appeal scheme.
-The results of this work are recorded in a statement of common ground between the Council, the appellant and P&M. The parties agree that, with the SIA improvements in place, the cumulative traffic impacts of both schemes would not be severe and the development traffic could be accommodated without any further highway mitigation measures.
-I have taken account of this further technical work carried out by the parties and have no reason to disagree with the conclusions reached. - 58.
-In relation to community infrastructure, the SIA identified a need for additional primary school places.
-Since the SIA was prepared some of the classrooms at www.planningportal.gov.uk/planninginspectorate
+Additional work undertaken by the appellant built on the traffic modelling already carried out to take account of the permissions now in place together with the appeal scheme.
+Having considered this further work the Council withdrew its second reason for refusal relating to cumulative impacts on Rectory Lane and on the wider highway network. - 57.
+Further work was then done to look at the combined effect of the appeal scheme and the JH appeal scheme.
+The results of this work are recorded in a statement of common ground between the Council, the appellant and JH23.
+The parties agree that, with the SIA improvements in place, the cumulative traffic impacts of both schemes would not be severe and the development traffic could be accommodated without any further highway mitigation measures.
+I have taken account of this further technical work carried out by the parties and have no reason to disagree with the conclusions reached.